-Pros: Swagbucks provides several ways to earn money.
-For example, you can get paid to watch ads for money and take advantage of cashback shopping opportunities, in addition to using the search engine.
+Pros: Swagbucks provides several ways to earn extra cash.
+For example, you can get paid to watch ads for money and take advantage of cash-back shopping opportunities, in addition to using the search engine.

-Cons: With the minimum payout being $25, it will take you a long time to hit the threshold using only Swagbucks Search.
-Taking advantage of the other earning methods will help you cash out faster, and adding the browser extension will help you make sure to never miss a cashback opportunity.
+Cons: The amounts you earn are random and there’s no guarantee you’ll earn upon every search.
+When you do get a Search Win, expect to earn between one and four cents.
+(Bigger amounts are very rare.)
+Taking advantage of the other earning methods offered on the platform will help you cash-out faster, and adding the browser extension will help you make sure to never miss a cash-back opportunity.

-Payment method: Users can redeem their points for gift cards, or for cash deposited into a PayPal account.
+Payment method: Users can redeem their points for gift cards, or for cash deposited into a PayPal account starting at $2.

 How it works: Bing is a search engine owned by Microsoft, which created it to compete head-to-head with Google.
 It hasn’t really achieved that goal, which is good news for you — because you can get paid to use it.
 Microsoft will reward you with five points per search, up to a total of 50 points per day.
 You can then redeem those points for gift cards.

-Pros: Microsoft recently changed the name of this program from Bing Rewards, and expanded its “paid to” activities beyond just web searches.
-Users can now earn points for things like shopping at the Windows or Microsoft stores, playing trivia games, and taking quizzes.
-The old version of Bing Rewards was search-only, which made it harder to earn enough to cash out.
+Pros: Microsoft recently expanded its “get paid to” activities beyond just web searches.
+Users can now earn points for things like shopping at the Windows and Microsoft stores, playing trivia games and taking quizzes.
+The old version of Microsoft Rewards was search-only, which made it harder to earn enough to cash out.

 Cons: There is no cash payout option.

-How it works: InboxDollars is one of the biggest and most well-known sites around, boasting more than 10 million members.
+How it works: InboxDollars is one of the biggest and most well-known rewards sites, boasting more than 10 million members.
 Signing up is quick and easy: provide your email address, create a password, and then confirm via a link sent to your inbox.
 Then, just answer a few basic questions and you can get started earning.
-Using the InboxDollar search engine pays one cent per four searches.
+Using the InboxDollars search engine pays one cent per four searches.